rust-lang/book/nostarch/chapter05.md

 program’s domain in order to take full advantage of Rust’s compile-time type checking.

-One way of thinking about structs is that they are similar to tuples that we talked about in Chapter 3.
+One way of thinking about structs is that they are similar to tuples, which we talked about in Chapter 3.
 Like tuples, the pieces of a struct can be different types.
 Unlike tuples, we name each piece of data so that it’s clearer what the values mean.
 Structs are more flexible as a result of these names: we don’t